Wharton – An Insider’s Guide

 Extracurriculars

-Almost all extracurricular events, including conferences and career treks, are led by students.
+Students lead almost all extracurricular events, including conferences and career treks.
 There are over 110 student-run clubs, with most students being actively involved in at least a few clubs and passively involved in many more.

 Due to the number of clubs, almost everyone seeking a leadership role gets one.
-Students can form new clubs through the Wharton Graduate Association and several new student clubs are formed every year.
+Students can form new clubs through the Wharton Graduate Association, and new clubs launch every year.
 Popular clubs include: Wildmen Hockey Club (an ice hockey league for beginners), Whiskey Club, Boxing Club, Rugby Club, and Ski & Snowboard Club.

 Every year Wharton has a number of treks including a November trip to Colombia, winter break ski trek to the alps or Japan, winter break treks led by international students to their home countries, a spring break trip to Israel, and numerous others.
 Wharton students love to travel.